+Rapporteur’s summary:

+This question is related with Question 5.5-1 and only 7 companies give their views, hence rapporteur suggests delaying the discussion.

 If Option 1 is selected for Question 5.5-1, it should further discuss what are the Tx UE behaviors upon receiving the RRCReconfigurationFailureSidelink.
 According to the description in TS38.331, in Rel-16 V2X, the corresponding UE behaviors are as below: